gunadarma-academy/asde-michi-test/master-test-plan.markdown

 ## Test Roles and Responsibilities

-This is a list of the testing roles and responsibilities.

-Example:

-> Responsibilities
+All team members have each roles to do their responsibilities.
+List of responsibilities are describe below:

 - Provides technical direction.
+- Provides the testing documentation
 - Acquires testing resources.
 - Assigns tasks to testing resources.
-  - Communicates test results to management.
+- Assigns each test type to members
 - Documents test plan.
-  - Identifies, documents and prioritizes test cases.
-  - Evaluates effectiveness of test effort.
+- Prepares the questionaire for UAT test
-  - Executes test cases, logs defects, and documents test results.
+- Prepares the topic for discussion on UI test
-  - Ensures test environment and assets are installed, managed and maintained.
+- Ensures test environment and assets are installed, managed and maintained
+- Prepares the Arlin features to be tested
+- After Master Test Plan completed, prepares the scenario test
+- Makes a scenario test documentation
+- Executes test cases based on scenario test
+- Communicates test results to other member
-  - Includes administration of testing ids.
+- Evaluates effectiveness of test effort

 --------------------------------------------------------------------------------